 - Reconciliation Action Plan.

-The FCoA’s Twitter account has been operating since October 2012.
-Twitter provides followers with timely, relevant and easy-to-access information about the Court and family law issues.
-Followers are predominately made up of legal professionals, law students, journalists and members of the general public.
+Twitter provides followers with timely, relevant and easy access to information about the Court and family law issues.
+Followers are predominately legal professionals, law students, journalists and members of the general public.

 The Court’s Twitter address is www.twitter.com/FamilyCourtAU.